lsu-ddem/intro-to-esports/content/3_Collegiate and High School Esports/collegiate-esports-lesson.md

 V﻿arsity - Where is Varsity held?

+O﻿utliers - University of Kentucky

 C﻿hris Postell research.

-C﻿ollegiate tournaments - CRL, CLOL, Heroes of the Dorm
+C﻿ollegiate tournaments - CCA into CRL, CLoL/VALORANT, Heroes of the Dorm, Collegiate Dungeon Race